Erellu/ste-Matrix/README.md

 ***[v]***  •  `add`  |  Adds  either  a  line  or  a  column  from  a  vector  at  the  end  of  the  matrix.

-  •  `add_row`  |  Convience  function  to  add  a  row  at  the  end  of  the  matrix.
+  •  `add_row`  |  Convenience  function  to  add  a  row  at  the  end  of  the  matrix.

   •  `add_line` |  Alias  for  `'add_row'`.

-  •  `add_column`  |  Convience  function  to  add  a  column  at  the  end  of  the  matrix.
+  •  `add_column`  |  Convenience  function  to  add  a  column  at  the  end  of  the  matrix.